 In American Samoa, the temperature rarely falls in or out of the 80's during the day and the mid-70's in the evenings.
 For the best vacation weather, the time to be in here is between June and early October.
 This is the time of year when you will enjoy less humidity and far less rain with shorter durations.
 There is still the possibility of rain anytime of the year because of the tropical climate in the South Pacific, but the likeliness of a typhoon making an appearance is much less than it could be in other months.

 The most ideal months for a visit are July and September.
 The good news is that even though this is the so-called "high season", you will never feel overwhelmed by crowds, except for those days when a cruise ship show ups.
 These might be good days to expand your horizons and venture off to other islands.

-Be aware that even though American Samoa is a United States territory, they do require that you have a passport for entry into the country.
+Be aware that even though American Samoa is a United States territory, they do require American citizens to have a passport for entry into the country.

-Click on the first image in the gallery for more destination information.
+Click on the first image to expand the gallery & get more destination information & travel tips.